 Dentures: Giving You A New Functional Smile

 Having many missing teeth is not only a cosmetic problem but a problem for overall oral health.
 If you don’t have your teeth replaced with dental implants, the next best thing is to replace them with dentures.
 At Clear Lake Dental Care, we have extensive experience fitting dentures for our patients who have lost many, most, or even all of their teeth.
 Our expertise ensures your dentures will fit great and give you a great-looking smile.
+Dr. Das and Dr. Pham are two of the most experienced dentists in the state, and will do everything in their power to give you the smile you deserve,

 What Are Dentures?